Far-right eyes Tuscany as Italy's left trembles - RFI

 "The atmosphere is very tense," political journalist Raffaele Palumbo told AFP.

+"A far-right victory in Tuscany would be intolerable, unthinkable.
+I don't know anyone who says they are voting League, but people lie," said voter Beatrice Lolli, 47, a B&B owner in Scandicci, a Florence suburb.

-MEP Susanna Ceccardi, who has adopted Salvini's "Italians first" mantra, held 41.5 percent of voter intentions, compared to 43.7 percent for rival Eugenio Giani from the PD, according to polling firm YouTrend.
+MEP Susanna Ceccardi, who has adopted Salvini's "Italians first" mantra, garnered 41.5 percent of voter intentions in Tuscany, compared to 43.7 percent for rival Eugenio Giani from the PD, according to polling firm YouTrend.

 The PD only narrowly frustrated a League bid in January to take Emilia Romagna, one of its biggest strongholds.